DanielRJohnson/Impl/README.md

  * etc.

 ## Examples
-Examples can be found in [_examples/](https://github.com/DanielRJohnson/Impl/tree/main/_examples), but here are a couple of things I generated using Impl.
+Examples can be found in [_examples/](https://github.com/DanielRJohnson/Impl/tree/main/_examples), but here are a couple of animations I generated using Impl.

 #### [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)